Christian Scholar Explains Gospel Differendes

 — Brandon D. Smith (@BrandonSmith85) April 23, 2017

 “We read Scripture and we base our view of Scripture on what we observe,” Licona told Christianity Today.
 “In contrast, a ‘top-down’ approach begins with a certain view of Scripture, then reads Scripture with that assumed view in mind.
-I take the ‘bottom-up’ approach, because I think if I am truly to have a high view of Scripture, then I must submit to Scripture, love Scripture, and accept Scripture as God has given it to us rather than forcing it into a mold.”
+I take the ‘bottom-up’ approach because I think if I am truly to have a high view of Scripture, then I must submit to Scripture, love Scripture, and accept Scripture as God has given it to us rather than forcing it into a mold.”

 That mold, he said, is often rooted in a static theory that each Gospel account should follow the same sequence, sparing no details.
 That is not the case in the Bible’s account of Christ.
 Details in one book are missing in another.

-“Imagine you’re viewing a theatrical performance” Licona said.
+“Imagine you’re viewing a theatrical performance,” Licona said.
 “You’ve got multiple actors on the stage.
 All of a sudden, the lights go out and a spotlight shines on one of the actors, who starts to give a monologue.
 You know other actors are there on stage but you can’t see them because the spotlight is focused on that one character.
 ‘Literary spotlighting’ is when an author mentions only one person performing an action, even when he is aware of several characters who are involved.”

 One example he notes is Christ’s resurrection.
 Matthew and Mark mention one angel near the tomb.
 Luke and John mention two angels.
 Licona focuses on the question whether Mark, then Matthew, was shining their “literary spotlights” on one angel for one reason or another, including that they did not realize a second heavenly being was present.

-Of course, Licona notes that Matthew and Mark, as some have argued, could have invented the story just as he claim that Luke and John added the second angel for effect.
+Of course, Licona notes that Matthew and Mark, as some have argued, could have invented the story just as he claims that Luke and John added the second angel for effect.

 “Embellishment is certainly not a tendency of Luke,” Licona said.
 “Spotlighting was a common practice and explains the difference better, in my opinion.”